St Mary's Church, Fernyhalgh: School

 The school is located to the west of the church., and was paid for by Fr Richard Gillow, the incumbent.
 It was built in 1836, and constructed in sandstone with slate roofs.
 The school is symmetrical with an H-shaped plan, consisting of a main three-bay two-storey range and three-bay single-storey gabled cross wings.
 The central doorway has a moulded architrave and a cornice, and the windows are rectangular with altered glazing.
 At the top of the main range is a parapet with a central pediment containing the date of construction in Roman numerals.
 In the pediments of the wings are tablets inscribed respectively "GIRLS" and "BOYS".

 Shrine

 Inside Ladyewell House is the Burgess altar and a number of relics and memorabilia of martyrs.
 The altar was made in 1560 by a Mr Burgess.
-The most important relics are those of Thomas à Beckett, which have been authenticated.
+The most important relic is that of Thomas Becket, which has been authenticated.
 In the garden is the English Martyrs Chapel and a holy well, and in the woods are the Stations of the Cross.